 - Don’t include terms that are abusive or offensive in nature.

-Good luck listing your product and categorizing the best keywords for the search terms!
+Good luck listing your product and don't forget the 7 golden rules of search term optimization!

 What are the other Amazon topics you want to learn in our future articles?
 Comment below to let us know and we will make an article for it!